Duke picked as overall top seed in March Madness

 The Blue Devils were joined on the top line by ACC rivals Virginia, who earned the top seed in the South region; and North Carolina, which received the top seed in the Midwest region -- the first year since 2009 that three teams from the same conference received No. 1 seeds.

+OPINION: BRACKETOLOGY ISN'T JUST FOR MARCH MADNESS.
+IT CAN SAVE LIVES, SAVE MONEY AND SOLVE PROBLEMS

+While the ACC claimed the top three seeds in the bracket, the Big Ten led the so-called "power conferences" in tournament bids with eight teams making the field.
+The ACC and SEC each had seven teams get in while the Big 12 had six.
+The American Athletic Conference and Big East each had four teams, while the Pac-12 ended up with three after looking at times like it might be a one-bid league this season.

 The tournament starts Tuesday with the first of four play-in games in Dayton then gets into full force Thursday and Friday with 32 teams playing each day at eight sites around the country.
-The Final Four will be held in Minneapolis on April 6 and a champion will be crowned two days later.
+The Final Four is set for Minneapolis on April 6, with a champion being crowned two days later.

-Mike Krzyzewski will begin his question for a sixth title as Duke coach on Friday in Columbia, S.C., against the winner of a play-in game between North Carolina Central and North Dakota State.
+Mike Krzyzewski will begin his quest for a sixth title as Duke coach on Friday in Columbia, S.C., against the winner of a play-in game between North Carolina Central and North Dakota State.

 Defending national champion Villanova earned the sixth seed in the South region after winning the Big East regular season and tournament titles.
-The Wildcats will begin their title defense on Thursday in Hartford, Conn. against West Coast Conference tournament champions Saint Mary's.
+The Wildcats will begin their title defense on Thursday in Hartford, Conn., against West Coast Conference tournament champions Saint Mary's.

 The Associated Press contributed to this report.